FactomProject/factom-docs/api/includes/_factomd-api.md

 Submit a factoid transaction.
 The transaction hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#factoid-transaction)

-The factoid-submit api takes a specficically formated message encoded in hex that includes signatures.
-If you have a factom-walletd instance running, you can construct this factoid-submit api call with [compose-transaction](#compose-transaction) which takes easier to construct arguments.
+The factoid-submit API takes a specifically formatted message encoded in hex that includes signatures.
+If you have a factom-walletd instance running, you can construct this factoid-submit API call with [compose-transaction](#compose-transaction) which takes easier to construct arguments.

 ## fblock-by-height